 Whoopie pies are like miniature cakes, that are sandwiched together with a yummy frosting in the middle.
 For this version we’ve got a pumpkin cake like cookie (that I mostly only call a cookie because it’s shape) that is filled with a cream cheese frosting.

 Pumpkin cookies are already very cake like, so I started with my my pumpkin chocolate chip cookies recipe.
 I went with all vegetable oil, instead of half applesauce and half vegetable oil, and 1 cup less flour because we want them a little less stiff than cookies, and even more moist on delicious.
-But it needs to be a more sturdy batter than an actual go with even less flour pumpkin cake because we need the dough to hold it’s texture a little bit so these can bake up separately on a cookie pan.
+But it needs to be a more sturdy batter than an actual pumpkin cake because we need the dough to hold it’s texture a little bit so these can bake up separately on a cookie pan.

 How to make pumpkin whoopie pies?